Rocco-Gossmann/GoWas/Documentation/reference/TileSets.md

 You first must define, where your Tileset Lives in your application.
 You do so, by defining a `var` of the `gfx.TileSet` struct type.

-After that you have 2 options to initialize it.
+After that, you have 2 options to initialize it.

 ```go
 import "github.com/rocco-gossmann/GoWas/gfx"